pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/tidb-operator.md

 ## Install TiDB Operator

-TiDB Operator uses [CRD](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) to extend Kubernetes.
-Therefore, to use TiDB Operator, you should first create `TidbCluster` custom resource, which is a one-time job in your Kubernetes cluster.
+TiDB Operator uses [CRD (Custom Resource Definition)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) to extend Kubernetes.
+Therefore, to use TiDB Operator, you must first create the `TidbCluster` custom resource type, which is a one-time job in your Kubernetes cluster.

 {{< copyable "shell-regular" >}}